CrashCortez/RetroMPV/README.md

-# RetroMPV - Contol MVP with Xboxdvr
+# RetroMPV - Contol MVP with Xboxdvr from EmulationStation (RetroPie)

 ### This is a Test build for Xbox 360.
 This is Test github to add controller "support" for Playing videos from ES as if they were roms for non-Gpi retropie setups.
 This is not ready for release. do not try as of 2/7/2020 will update the page once I have tested it on a few pi with different controllers.